redshoga/gatsby-blog-template/README.md

 ### on Update contents on Contentful

-- Deploy trigger run (by Contentful)
+- Deploy trigger run to Gatsby Cloud (by Contentful)

 ## License